The most representative color, given the challenges of photographing dark furniture, is in the image at the top of this page.

 Moving outward and beyond the satyrs are the motifs made up of spiraling bits of vegetation, key to the rest of the ornamentation on the front of this chest.
 The motif was used commonly on Italian chests in the Renaissance, typically depicting acanthus leaves whose girth is significantly wider than on this chest.
 Ultimately, the motif dates back to carvings on stone sarcophagi used by ancient Romans to bury their dead.

-The spiral motifs with putti remained popular as stylistic elements of Italian grotesque decoration.
-As embraced in France, they appeared in various branches of decorative arts both during the Renaissance and the revival of the style in the 19th century.
+The spiral motifs with putti remained popular in France as stylistic elements of Italian grotesque decoration throughout the 16th century.
+As embraced in France, they appeared in various branches of decorative arts both during the Renaissance and the revival of the style in the 19th century, especially from the factories at Blois and Gien.

 Birds, another favorite element in grotesque decoration, appear at the outer limits of the spiral motifs on both sides of the front of the chest.
 The bird in the upper part, with its long, curving neck, appears to be a swan launching itself in flight.
 At the bottom, and at a lower altitude, is a different type of bird running as if to catch itself in the up-sweep of the spiral.